 Another way social media influencers contribute to overconsumption is P.R. packages.
 A P.R. package is when a brand sends its products to social media influencers to promote its products.
 Most of the social media influencers don’t know what’s in the package because brands will send a bunch of random items for the influencer to promote.
 Sometimes the influencers are getting paid to promote products that they don’t use, leading to influencers having a bunch of products that they don’t need or necessarily want.

-Oakmont Science Teacher, Nicholas Kostich, explains that reducing overconsumption involving social media is as easy as doing a simple search.
-Many influencers don’t care about the products they are promoting and all they care about is money; however, there are also plenty of influencers promoting sustainable products.
+Oakmont science teacher, Nicholas Kostich, explains that reducing overconsumption involving social media is as easy as doing a simple search.
+Many influencers don’t care about the products they are promoting and all they care about is money; however, plenty also promote sustainable products.
 Not only is researching the influencer important but so is researching the products and companies they are supporting.
 It’s helpful to find influencers that support brands that don’t test on animals and that are good for the environment.
-Kostich says “When being on social media don’t just mindlessly click the button.”
+Kostich said, “When being on social media don’t just mindlessly click the button.”
 Many influencers are promoting brands for a paycheck, instead of supporting those influencers, research for influencers who are not getting paid by the brand to promote their products.

 Social media influencers significantly shape consumer habits, often leading to overconsumption.
 Recognizing this impact is essential for both influencers and their followers to encourage more mindful and sustainable consumption practices.